Every application involves managing a complexity budget. A complexity budget can be defined as:

 A good software architect is someone who manages their software budget effectively, either explicitly or implicitly

 I assert, without evidence, that Stewartian Application Complexity grows roughly geometrically with the size of an application.
-By proper factoring by experience developers, this curve can be held down for quite some time, and this is one major reason why many good developers are so much more productive than others.
+By proper factoring by experienced developers, this curve can be held down for quite some time, and this is one major reason why many good developers are so much more productive than others.

 However, this doesn't change the fact that, somewhere out there, there is a Complexity Wall lurking and, if you aren't careful you will run into it and grind development to a halt.
 I have had multiple experiences with this: one day, inexplicably, development on a system that I was working on went from feeling "large, but managable" to "this is impossible to deal with".